 What Is a Lease Renewal Agreement?

-A lease renewal agreement is a legal document that extends your current rental agreement for a new term (usually another 6 or 12 months) under similar or renegotiated conditions.
+A lease renewal agreement is a legally binding document that extends your current rental agreement for a new term (usually another 6 or 12 months) under similar or renegotiated conditions.
+This agreement can maintain the original lease conditions or introduce renegotiated terms, such as updated rent, revised maintenance responsibilities, or modified policies regarding pets and utilities.

 While they may sound similar, there are key differences between a lease contract renewal and a new lease agreement:

-- New Lease Agreement: Starts a brand-new contract.
+• New Lease Agreement: Starts a brand-new contract.
 This may happen if significant changes are needed, a long lapse has occurred, or both parties want a fresh start.
+All terms, including rent, rules, and responsibilities, are reviewed and set anew.

 Choosing to renew a lease agreement can be simpler and faster, but in some cases, especially when terms need to be significantly altered, a new lease might be the better path.